How Long Does Teeth Whitening Last

 - Irritation and gum burns – This is common with an at-home gel tray and chairside whitening.
 This can be avoided with custom-fitted trays.
 Also, irritations are usually mild and temporary.

-- Gastrointestinal distress or irritation – Swallowing whitening products can cause burning mild sensation to the throat and may lead to stomach ache
+- Gastrointestinal distress or irritation – Swallowing whitening products can cause burning, mild sensation to the throat and may lead to stomachache

-It is important to note that teeth whitening treatments, whether over-the-counter or in-office, are designed to reduce stain, not repel.
+It is important to note that teeth whitening treatments, whether over-the-counter or in-office, are designed to reduce stains, not repel.
 Thus, it is still very important to practice good oral hygiene habits during and after the whitening treatment.